stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 or by a designated entity who is in charge of handling the domain's delegation data (such as a domain registrar).

-With the name of the parent zone known and the parent controlling its contents, the simplest solution is for the parent to publish the address where it prefers to have notifications sent.
+The simplest solution enabling straightforward discovery is for the parent to publish the address where it prefers to have notifications sent.
+Potential notification senders, knowing the name of the parent zone, can then simply look up that information.

 It is strongly desirable that the notification sender is able to figure out where to send the NOTIFY via a single lookup, even when ignorant of